rawansuww/prototypes/README.md

 sqlc is a SQL-to-Go code generator

-Steps:
+Steps/Commands:
-- Installed sqlc with 'brew install sqlc' (can also install with go)
+- 'brew install sqlc' to install sqlc (can also install with go)
-- Added a sqlc.yaml, schema.sql and query.sql to define a basic schema and some desired queries
+- Added a sqlc.yaml, schema.sql and query.sql to define a basic schema and some desired SQL queries
-- Ran the command 'sqlc generate' which produced three files under the 'tutorial' package
+- 'sqlc generate' to generate the code which produced three files under the 'tutorial' package

-    The 'tutorial' package is purely generated code.
+    The 'tutorial' package is generated code.
 The main.go file is where you can call and use the auto-generated functions.

 Problems: